All we want for Christmas is ... these songs. Here’s why.

 For instance, from the first raspy syllables of Bruce Springsteen’s 1975 version of “Santa Claus Is Comin’ to Town,” you know you’re not hearing Fred Astaire’s version from the 1970 TV show, which was itself one of many covers of the 1934 song.
 The timing between words is different; some notes stay down when your brain thinks they should go up.
 But you also hear those sleigh bells and you know those words, and well, your brain decides that the Boss’s version is pretty darn good after all.

 The original “Have Yourself a Merry Little Christmas” was recorded by Judy Garland in 1944.
-That version appears in the Holiday 100 along with eight different covers.
+That version appears in the Holiday 100 along with eight different covers from 2011-2019.

 Covers of “Have Yourself a Merry Little Christmas”